The New Zealand Eating Behaviour Questionnaire Platform

 Place the slider at the point on the line you agree most with.

-I can get hungry again in a few hours, even if I just had a large meal.
+I can get hungry again in a few hours, even after a large meal.

 Hardly Ever Occasionally Most of the Time